osate/contract-annex/org.osate.contract.help/markdown/ContractAnnex.md

   source and destination as well as all of the sources and destinations of the up and down connections that contribute to the semantic connection.
 Returns a `List<ConnectionInstanceEnd>`.

+#### ConnectionInstanceEnd

+The `ConnectionInstanceEnd` type is backed by the Java type `org.osate.aadl2.instance.ConnectionInstanceEnd` and has the following members:
+* `name`: Returns the name of the feature or component as a `String`.

 #### DoubleRange

 The `DoubleRange` type is backed by the Java type `org.osate.contract.typing.RangeValueHolder` and has the following